pydata/xarray/doc/data-structures.rst

                             'time': pd.date_range('2014-09-06', periods=3),
                             'reference_time': pd.Timestamp('2014-09-05')})
     ds

-Notice that we did not explicitly include coordinates for the "x" or "y" dimensions, so they were filled in array of ascending integers of the proper length.

 Here we pass :py:class:`xarray.DataArray` objects or a pandas object as values in the dictionary: